Abimbola-I/global-burden-of-disease-analysis/README.md

 ## Recommendations

-1. **Strengthen Health Policies in High-Burden Countries**
+1. **Strengthen Health Policies in High-Burden Countries.**

 Countries with consistently high mortality levels, particularly India, Nigeria, China, and the United States, should intensify national health policies that address the systemic drivers of mortality.
 This includes expanding access to essential healthcare services, improving emergency response capacity, and increasing investments in preventive care.

-2. **Prioritize Early Interventions for High-Risk Age Groups** Mortality is most concentrated among adults aged 70–80+ years, highlighting the need for broader access to geriatric care, routine screenings for chronic diseases, improved management of age-related conditions, and community-level support systems for ageing populations.
+2. **Prioritize Early Interventions for High-Risk Age Groups.**

+Mortality is most concentrated among adults aged 70–80+ years, highlighting the need for broader access to geriatric care, routine screenings for chronic diseases, improved management of age-related conditions, and community-level support systems for ageing populations.
 Addressing the health needs of these high-risk groups can meaningfully reduce the overall national mortality burden.

-3. **Improve Youth & Adolescent Health Programs** Although deaths among younger age groups (5–19 years) are relatively low, youth populations remain highly vulnerable to nutritional deficits, infectious diseases, road accidents, environmental hazards, and limited access to preventive healthcare.
+3. **Improve Youth & Adolescent Health Programs.**

+Although deaths among younger age groups (5–19 years) are relatively low, youth populations remain highly vulnerable to nutritional deficits, infectious diseases, road accidents, environmental hazards, and limited access to preventive healthcare.
 Strengthening health programs for children and adolescents can help reduce avoidable deaths and promote healthier adult populations in the future.

-4. **Increase Investments in Healthcare Infrastructure** While the available data did not provide specific information on existing healthcare infrastructure, countries with high mortality could benefit from investments in primary healthcare facilities, developing a skilled healthcare workforce, and establishing disease surveillance and early detection systems.
+4. **Increase Investments in Healthcare Infrastructure.**

+While the available data did not provide specific information on existing healthcare infrastructure, countries with high mortality could benefit from investments in primary healthcare facilities, developing a skilled healthcare workforce, and establishing disease surveillance and early detection systems.
 Where such infrastructure is lacking or underdeveloped, prioritizing these areas can support better health outcomes and contribute to a reduction in mortality over time.

 ## How to View This Project

-Download the Report

-PDF version: (you will upload this to GitHub)

-PBIX version: (optional—upload to GitHub repo)
+You can view this project by downloading any of the available files below:

+- PDF Version: Download the PDF report using the link provided.

+- PBIX Version: (Optional) Download the PBIX file if you want to explore the visuals directly in Power BI.

 ## Conclusion